OleguerCanal/OleguerCanal/README.md

 ### Welcome to my GitHub 👋

-Hi GitHuber!
+Hi githuber!
 My name is Oleguer and this is what I like to waste my time with :blush:

 ## About me
 I am interested in AI (__Reinforcement Learning__ in particular) and have some experience with robotic perception.